Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

     d.
 Remove old VMs.

-### Phase 2
+_Phase 2_

+Outline the changes necessary to transform the Phase 1 architecture design over to further optimizing Azure spend by using the Azure PaaS (Platform as a Service) services that fit the solution.
+Identify the steps necessary and what needs to be demonstrated to stakeholders to convince them of the viability of the final solution architecture design.

 **Cost optimization**

-What services would you recommend to further optimize the solution for lower total cost?
+1. What services would you recommend to further optimize the solution for lower total cost?

 **Answer:**

 Traffic Manager and App Service (Web Apps and Web Jobs).

-How do you determine the appropriate App Service Plan to use?
+2. How do you determine the appropriate App Service Plan to use?

 **Answer:**